Axia-Tech/AXIA-wiki/AXIA-wiki/translated_docs/th-TH/thousand-validators.md

 #### Nominators

-The below addresses are the stash / controller pairs for the nominators involved in the AXIALunar Thousand Validators programme.
+The below addresses are the stash / controller pairs for the nominators involved in the AXIALunar AXIA Validators programme.
 They are formatted like "`stash` / `controller`".

 - `G1rrUNQSk7CjjEmLSGcpNu72tVtyzbWdUvgmSer9eBitXWf` / `H9BFvNPTqDEmWZ63M82ohrFmvEFASm25ErUMzmXDrbAr1kq`
 - `HgTtJusFEn2gmMmB5wmJDnMRXKD6dzqCpNR7a99kkQ7BNvX` / `H4UgNEEN92YXz96AyQgwkJQSpXGdptYLkj9jXVKrNXjQHRJ`